CONCERT BAND MPA

 Concert Band MPA events in 2024 will utilize UIL Levels 1-5 and bands will return to sight-reading ONE level below the grade level of their stage music.

 Bands will be allowed to program flex-band arrangements of titles that are currently on the MPA list for 2024.
 They will enter under the category of "Flex".
-Flex-bands will be required to sight-read at the appropriate level (pending approval in November).
+Flex-bands will be required to sight-read one level below the level of the stage music like all non-flex ensembles.
 Flex-bands will receive a rating.

 A sub-committee has been formed to explore the diversification of the MPA repertoire list and also to investigate current repertoire on the MPA list that potentially promotes cultural and/or racial bias.

 Drawing from Velvet Brown's forward in The Horizon Leans Forward, NCBA believes it is imperative to recognize, respect, and foster diversity in classical wind band music.
 As educators, it is our responsibility to bring forward and continuously highlight the talents and contributions of people of all colors, genders, and sexualities.
 Humanity is plural, not singular.
 By performing, learning about, and collaborating with composers, musicians, artists, and educators from underrepresented communities, our students will gain a broader perspective on music and the world they live in and learn to embrace the diversity of humanity.
 We call all educators of the NCBA to diversify our thought processes, our education, and to champion the creative output of "others."